inniyah/preppy/docs/index.rst

 If this is in a file called, say, ``template.prep``, you can invoke it like this::

     mymodule = preppy.getModule('template.prep')
+    name = 'fred'

-    namespace = dict('name':'fred','sex':'m')
+    sex = 'm'
-    html = mymodule.getOutput(namespace)
+    html = mymodule.get(name, sex)

 ``getModule`` returns a Python module object.
 On first call, or when templates are edited, this will generate a .pyc file, just as a Python module does (assuming you have write access to the disk).
-This module contains a function, ``getOutput``, which implements your template.
-The function accepts parameters and returns a big (non-Unicode, 8-bit) string.
+This module contains a function, ``get``, which implements your template.
+The function accepts the parameters which you specified at the top of the prep file, and returns a (non-Unicode, 8-bit) string.

 This is preppy's key design idea:  we try to make a preppy template as much like a python function as possible.